clemsos/writings/_quora/2011-06-02-Where-can-I-get-good-data-on-the-number-of-smartphone-users-in-India-China-Indonesia-Brazil-and-Mexico.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to Where can I get good data on the number of smartphone users in India, China, Indonesia, Brazil and Mexico? - Quora
+    Where can I get good data on the number of smartphone users in India, China, Indonesia, Brazil and Mexico? - Quora
 ---